Epoché Psychotherapy

 Do you offer Ketamine-Assisted Psychotherapy (KAP)?

-Yes—in collaboration with licensed medical prescribers through Journey Clinical.
+Yes—in collaboration with licensed medical prescribers at a partnering practice.
 You meet with a prescriber for medical evaluation.
 If approved, they manage dosing and give you a prescription.
 I provide preparation, support during your dosing session, and integration therapy.
 I do not prescribe or dispense ketamine.
 KAP is especially helpful for trauma, depression, numbness, or emotional shutdown when done safely and relationally.

 What about psychedelic experiences outside of clinical KAP?